xiaogit00/covalent-docs/content/en/docs/network/network-operators/block-specimen-producer.md

 ---
 # Block Specimen Producer

-Interested in the build specification?
-Check out the [Github Repo](https://github.com/covalenthq/go-ethereum/)
+**Interested in the build specification?
+Check out the [Github Repo](https://github.com/covalenthq/go-ethereum/)**

 Essential to the Covalent Network is the Block Specimen and the Block Specimen Producer (BSP), a bulk export method that ultimately leads to the generation of a canonical representation of a blockchains historical state.
 Currently implemented on existing blockchain clients running Geth.
-It functions currently as an -
+It functions currently as an:

 - 1. Blockchain data extractor
 - 2. Blockchain data normalizer